• Home

 • BEE-FI (Bridging Engagement & Empowerment through Flexible Infrastructure) – A trauma-informed system of mobile pop-up stations - PODS (Pop-up Outreach Digital Stations) that offer tech access, youth stipends, mentorship, haircare, and more—connecting families to a growing Hive Network of support services.
 These pop-ups bridge high-risk spaces and trusted community organizations, forming a honeycomb of healing and connection.

-Each project is part of Benjamin’s broader vision: to create a resilient, self-sustaining ecosystem where education, economic opportunity, and community healing are all within reach—starting from Day One.
+Each project is part of Benjamin’s vision: to create a resilient, self-sustaining ecosystem where education, economic opportunity, and community healing are all within reach, starting from Day One.

 Future Vision

-Benjamin believes that collaboration is the key—that true change happens when leaders, educators, and community members work together to form a village of care, connection, and empowerment.
-His vision for the future centers on building Mini STEM Labs across East County—repurposed retail spaces, unused offices, and vacant storefronts transformed into neighborhood hubs of innovation, access, and growth.
+Benjamin believes collaboration is the key -actual change happens when leaders, educators, and community members work together to form a village of care, connection, and empowerment.
+His vision for the future centers on building Mini STEM Labs across East County, repurposing retail spaces, unused offices, and vacant storefronts transformed into neighborhood hubs of innovation, access, and growth.

-These spaces aren’t just about learning technology—they're about teaching young people how to manage any technology.
-That means building critical thinking skills, informed decision-making, and the ability to adapt to a rapidly changing world.
+These spaces teach young people how to manage any technology.
+That means building critical thinking skills, informed decision-making, and adapting to a rapidly changing world.
 With the rise of artificial intelligence and emerging digital tools,

-Benjamin sees a future that can’t fully be predicted—but one that can be prepared for.
+Benjamin sees a future that can’t fully be predicted but can be prepared for.

 His ultimate goal is to build a world-class, OMSI-like facility in East County: a permanent, hands-on STEM discovery space rooted in equity, culture, and real-life application.
-This flagship space will serve as a launchpad for duplicating the structure and methodology in other cities across the country—bringing culturally grounded, trauma-informed STEM education to the youth who need it most, wherever they are.
+This flagship space will serve as a launchpad for duplicating the structure and methodology in other cities across the country, bringing culturally grounded, trauma-informed STEM education to the youth who need it most, wherever they are.
+In additon to mini STEM hubs that communites can access tech edcuation and fun.

 Family & Legacy

 Benjamin is a proud father of two sons who represent the next generation of thinkers and builders.
-His oldest, Benjamin Jr., is a Computer Scientist and programmer and a graduate of Portland State University.
+His oldest, Benjamin Jr., is a Computer Scientist and programmer who graduated from Portland State University.
 His youngest, Jalen, studies Architecture at the University of Oregon.

-Their journeys reflect Benjamin’s personal mission—to ensure that the youth of today have the tools, support, and space to dream boldly and move forward with confidence.
+Their journeys reflect Benjamin's mission, to ensure that today's youth have the tools, support, and space to dream boldly and confidently move forward.

 Role Models